jsfong/simpleTrasactionalApp/README.md

 ## Assumption
 - User will execute a transaction via Restful API with input data less than 5kb.
-- A random string (length of 10) is generated as transaction result.
+- Transaction result will be persist in in-memory storage and return in the response of API.
-  This result will be persist in in memory storage and result in the response of API.
+- All compose will be deployed on local docker engine.
 - HTTP is use.
 No security encryption / TLS.